• Level of education

 Description

-This course is an introduction without pre-requisites to scientific image processing, in the context of physics but also of medical sciences.
+This course provides an introduction to scientific image processing, with no prerequisites, in the context of physics and medical sciences.

-Starting from the basic elements of digital image coding, we will introduce the main techniques aiming first at improving the quality of image data, and then at extracting quantitative data.
-Deconvolutions, denoising, thresholding, segmentations, Fourier transforms, wavelets will be presented.
+Starting with the basics of digital image coding, we will introduce the main techniques aimed first at improving image data quality, then at extracting quantitative data.
+Deconvolution, denoising, thresholding, segmentation, Fourier transforms, and wavelets will be covered.

-We will conclude with the specific problems posed by image sequences (movies) or 3D images such as MRI data in a medical context.
+We will conclude with the specific problems posed by image sequences (films) or 3D images such as MRI data in a medical context.

 The tool used will be the Matlab/Octave programming environment.